 As promised in our last post on consumer education, I’ve put together a list of 10 must-swap grocery store items for the betterment of your health, the world, and the environment.
 You’ll notice I've listed “Honorable Mentions” for some items.
 These are brands that are better than the majority, however, still have room for improvement in terms of ingredients.
-All of the honorable mentions are brands we're currently using in our home, either due to a lack of better options or because we believe in their mission to do better and support the world.
-In the words of my wise husband, the key takeaway here, as with all of our consumer education-related posts, is to “Do what you gotta do, but just know what you’re doing."
+All of the honorable mentions are brands we're currently using in our home—either due to a lack of better options or because we believe in their mission to do better and support the world.
+In the words of my wise husband, the key takeaway here—as with all of our consumer education-related posts—is to “Do what you have to do, but just know what you are doing."

 Love + Light,